AsadDUET/install_opencv_in_raspberry_pi/README.md

 # install_opencv_in_raspberry_pi
-## This Wheel file is compiled for (may be) and tested with Raspbian Stretch(2018-11-13) with Python3.5
+## This Wheel file is compiled for (may be) and tested with Raspbian Stretch(2018-11-13) with Python3.5.
+Got From https://www.piwheels.org/project/opencv-python/

 pip3 install opencv_python-3.4.4.19-cp35-cp35m-linux_armv7l.whl

 sudo apt-get install libatlas-base-dev